frankieeder/fantasy_movie_league/README.md

 In Terminal, run either all_weeks.py (which runs all sidecar files), or one of the sidecar files to compute the best bracket for the specific week to which that sidecar file corresponds.

-To add a new week, run new_week.py and input the necessary strings.
+To add and run a new week sidecar file, run new_week.py and input the necessary strings.
 This will also add the new week you make to all_weeks.py